changhu73/changhu73.github.io/_pages/cv.md

 ### Work/Intern Experience
 * Nov.
-2023 - May 2025: Research Assistant
-  *  The University of Hong Kong  <!-- Hong Kong Quantum AI Lab -->
+2023 - May 2025: Research Assistant, The University of Hong Kong  <!-- Hong Kong Quantum AI Lab -->
   *  Led front-end and back-end development for commercial software applications(Electrochemical calculation).
   *  Utilized large language models and contributed to the construction of databases, focusing on optimizing data architecture and ensuring effective model integration.
   *  Drafted and submitted company patents, overseeing the entire process from writing to filing.
   *  Served as the lead organizer and director for major corporate conferences and events(Hong Kong New Energy Ecology Forum), managing all aspects of production and execution.
   *  Supervisor: Guanhua Chen

 * Aug.
 2023 - Nov.
-2023:
-  * The Hong Kong University of Science and Technology <!-- Hong Kong Center for Construction Robotics -->
+2023: Research Assistant, The Hong Kong University of Science and Technology <!-- Hong Kong Center for Construction Robotics -->
+  * Responsible for the electrical control programs development for reinforcement binding construction robots.
   * Supervisor: Zexiang Li